Sociology and Anthropology Summer Courses

 Fordham course attributes: ACUP, ADVD, AMST, ASHS, ASSC, ENST, ESEL, ESHC, INST, IPE, ISEU

-Incorporating methods and insights from sociology and anthropology and drawing on the resource of the immediate context of New York City's cultural communities and institutions, this course will analyze many of the arts and artistic communities of New York City.
-The study of culture generally, and art worlds more specifically, allows us to understand art and culture not only as aesthetic experiences but also as institutional, economic, social and political phenomena.
+Incorporating methods and insights from sociology and anthropology, and drawing on the resource of the immediate context of New York City's cultural communities and institutions, this course will analyze many of the arts and artistic communities of New York City.
+The study of culture generally, aand art worlds more specifically, allows us to understand art and culture not only as aesthetic experiences, but also as institutional, economic, social and political phenomena.
 Our summer mid-day time slot will allow us to avail ourselves of numerous field trips and cultural excursions to support our discussions, readings, and lectures.
+This course currently fulfills an Interdisciplinary Capstone Core requirements for Fordham College students.

 4 credits